ibm-cloud-docs/power-iaas/manual-PER-mig.md

-The automation to migrate an existing network to PER is supported via CLI.
+The automation to migrate an existing network to PER is supported by the help of CLI.
 Use [ibmcloud pi workspace action](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1){: external} command.
 For more information, see [Migrating to PER](/docs/power-iaas?topic=power-iaas-per#migrate-per).

-If you have manually configured the subnets and Direct Link through a support ticket, consider migrating your workspace to Power Edge Router (PER) through a support ticket.
+If you manually configure the subnets and Direct Link through a support ticket, consider migrating your workspace to Power Edge Router (PER) through a support ticket.
 With PER, you can use the built-in redundancy and higher bandwidth.

 To migrate your workspace to PER through a support ticket, complete the following steps: